 Figure 1: Number of urban climate mitigation case studies, grouped according to city size.
 The 12 most frequently studied cities are labelled.
 Population data from ref 7, using agglomeration data where available.

 Considering the global distribution of population, the current focus on larger cities does not seem to be justified.
 Just 12% of the world’s urban population lives in mega-cities, compared to 43% in small cities – yet both groups are treated almost equally in research, studied respectively in 23% and 19% of cases (Figure 2).
 A particularly stark divide can be seen in Asia, where the low proportion of mega-city inhabitants (7%) is served by over 40% of the urban case study literature in this region.
-Although mega-cities are fast-growing in most regions (SI Text Figure 1) this unbalanced focus leaves smaller urban centres consistently under-represented in all regions apart from North America.
+Although mega-cities are fast-growing in most regions, so are small and medium sized cities (Supplementary Figure 1).
+The current unbalanced focus leaves smaller urban centres consistently under-represented in all regions apart from North America.